AmazingWizard/AmazingWizard.github.io/_posts/2020-1-7-MarcusMoor.md

 title: Who is Marcus Moor?
 date: 2020-1-7
 auther: Tom
-category: DND
+category:
-tags: [World Building]
+    - "dnd"
+    - "world-building"
 ---

 **If you're in my DND game, you probably shouldn't read this**